yhyakuna/katacoda-scenarios/vault-identity/step2.md

-Execute the following command to discover the mount accessor for the `userpass` auth method:
+Execute the following command to discover the mount accessor for the `userpass` auth method since `bob` and `bsmith` are users defined using the `userpass` auth method:

 ```
 vault auth list \